txstate-etc/ldap-async/README.md

 * Always use a connection pool
 * Hide everything having to do with acquiring/releasing connections
 * Provide an easy way to configure with environment variables
+* Provide lots of convenience methods and restructure return data for easier lookups

+# Upgrade from v1.0 to v2.0
+You WILL have to alter your usage after upgrading to 2.0.
+The major breaking change is the return object from search queries.
+See the section below titled "Return Object".

 # Getting Started
 ## Standard connection